Need to talk? Call 1800 882 436.

 A perineal tear happens when the skin between the vagina and anus tears.

-An episiotomy is an intentional incision made by a doctor or midwife.
-An episiotomy is done using surgical scissors, when the perineum has stretched and the baby’s head is crowning.
+An episiotomy is an intentional cut made by a doctor or midwife during delivery.
+An episiotomy is done using surgical scissors, when the perineum has stretched and the baby's head is crowning.

 What makes a perineal tear more likely?